DevExpress-Examples/XAF_logon-form-manage-users-register-a-new-user-restore-a-password/Readme.md

 1. Download the `Security.Extensions` module project, include it into your XAF solution and rebuild the solution.
 See [How to Add an Existing Project](https://learn.microsoft.com/en-us/previous-versions/ff460187(v=vs.140)?redirectedfrom=MSDN) in MSDN.

 2. Add the `Security.Extensions.SecurityExtensionsModule` to your application.
-To do this, use any of techniques described in the following help topic: [Ways to Register a Module](https://docs.devexpress.com/eXpressAppFramework/118047/application-shell-and-base-infrastructure/application-solution-components/ways-to-register-a-module).
+To do this, use any of the techniques described in the following help topic: [Ways to Register a Module](https://docs.devexpress.com/eXpressAppFramework/118047/application-shell-and-base-infrastructure/application-solution-components/ways-to-register-a-module).

 3. Add the following code to your platform-agnostic module class: